 The Sunny Health and Fitness SF-T7515 was the runner-up for its wealth of features.
 This model's console has a large LCD screen that displays relevant workout information, along with quick-jump buttons for incline and speed, integrated speakers, and speaker controls.
 It also has Bluetooth and an auxiliary plug to connect your device to the speakers to listen to music or take calls.
 There are two bottle holders, heart rate sensors, and speed and start/stop buttons on the handles.
 It's also got 12 levels of auto-incline, as well as 12 program workouts, 3 custom user programs, and 3 countdown modes for manual workouts.

-Both the Sunny Health and Fitness SF-T4400 and the MaxKare Folding have similar lists of features.
+Both the Sunny Health and Fitness SF-T4400 and the MaxKare Folding have similar feature sets.
 They both have LCD screens, quick-jump speed buttons, and heart rate sensors.
-Both also feature 3 levels of manually adjustable incline, 2 bottle holders, and a handful of workout programs.
+Both also include 3 levels of manually adjustable incline, 2 bottle holders, and a handful of workout programs.
 The SuperFit has the least features of all the models we tested.
-Perhaps its best feature is its unique folding design, 2-in-1 versatility, and super small collapsed size.
+Perhaps its best feature is its unique folding design, 2-in-1 versatility, and a super small collapsed size.
 Beyond that, it has a phone holder, a Bluetooth speaker, and a small LED screen.

-There can be a lot to consider when searching for a new treadmill.
+There is a lot to consider when searching for a new treadmill.
 There are loads of options on the market, and we hope this detailed comparative review helps you find the right model to meet your needs and budget.

 — Jeremy Benson, Laura Casner